 - Reduces workability

-The TaylorMade Noodle Long and Softballs are my top pick for high handicappers on a budget in 2022.
+The TaylorMade Noodle Long and Softballs are my top pick for high handicappers on a budget for 2024.
 I was impressed with their aerodynamic ball flight, low compression, and minimal spin, which generated optimal carry distance and roll.
 In addition, it is rare to find a quality golf ball that is this affordable.

 You’ll notice that the Long and Soft are simple 2-piece constructions consisting of an ionomer cover and impact propulsion core.
 I felt that the core elevated the energy transfer from the clubface to the golf ball, ramping up my ball speed.
 The durable ionomer cover also restricted low-game spin.